brettpreston/ThunderFox/README.md

 1. Click the ThunderFox toolbar icon to open the popup.
 2. Toggle the main switch to enable processing for the active tab.
-3. Toggle "Highpass (100 Hz) On" to insert/remove a 100 Hz (approx.) highpass filter after the multiband summing stage but before the limiter.
+3. Toggle "Highpass On" to insert/remove a 100 Hz (approx.) highpass filter after the multiband summing stage but before the limiter.
-4. Adjust the "Limiter Threshold" slider to set the limiter threshold in dB.
-Lowering the threshold causes the internal gain compensation to increase so peaks are pushed toward 0 dB (maximizing loudness).
+4. Adjust the "Loudness" slider to set the limiter threshold.
+Moving the threshold causes the internal gain compensation to increase so peaks are pushed toward 0 dB (maximizing loudness).

 Notes:
 - The popup persists settings to `browser.storage.local` and messages the content script to apply changes in the active tab.